chausner/UnoAI/README.md

 For more details, see the implementation in [MixBot.fs](UnoAI/Bots/MixBot.fs).

+### MixBot2
+Bot that extends the logic of CardRankingBot with a couple of extra rules.

+* Cards are first ranked according to the logic of CardRankingBot (and using separate end-game ranks when the next player has only one card left).
+* Cards of the color(s) that are most common in the bot's hand are preferred over cards of other colors.
+* When playing a Wild or Wild Draw Four, colors that are common in the bot's hand are preferred (with a configurable slack).
+* Certain types of cards are only played if the number of cards in the bot's hand is less than or equal to a certain limit (by default this is used to hold Wild and Wild Draw Four cards until few non-Wild cards remain), with separate limits in end-game mode.
+* Card counting information is used as a final tie-breaker to prefer cards that the next active player is least likely to be able to match.
+* Certain types of cards are only played after being drawn if the number of cards in the bot's hand is less than or equal to a certain limit.

+The default parameters when optimizing for win rate are:

+* Card ranking: Draw Two > Skip > Standard Card > Reverse > Wild Draw Four > Wild
+* End-game card ranking: Draw Two > Wild Draw Four > Skip > Reverse > Standard Card > Wild
+* Wild cards are only ever played if the number of non-Wild cards in the bot's hand is less than or equal to 2.
+* Wild Draw Four cards are only ever played if the number of non-Wild cards in the bot's hand is less than or equal to 4.
+* End-game card count limits are disabled.
+* When playing a Wild or Wild Draw Four, any of the most common colors within 1 card of the maximum are considered preferred options.
+* Wild and Wild Draw Four cards are only played after being drawn if the number of cards in the bot's hand is less than or equal to 2.

+The default parameters when optimizing for game points are:

+* Card ranking: Skip > Standard Card > Draw Two > Reverse > Wild > Wild Draw Four
+* End-game card ranking: Draw Two > Wild Draw Four > Skip > Reverse > Standard Card > Wild
+* Wild cards are only ever played if the number of non-Wild cards in the bot's hand is less than or equal to 5.
+* Wild Draw Four cards are only ever played if the number of non-Wild cards in the bot's hand is less than or equal to 3.
+* End-game card count limits are disabled.
+* When playing a Wild or Wild Draw Four, any of the most common colors within 2 cards of the maximum are considered preferred options.
+* Wild and Wild Draw Four cards are only played after being drawn if the number of cards in the bot's hand is less than or equal to 2.

+For more details, see the implementation in [MixBot2.fs](UnoAI/Bots/MixBot2.fs).

 ### ScoreBot
 Bot that chooses cards in such a way to maximize a scoring function defined on the cards in the bot's hand.